Steamed pork belly with salted Chinese mustard greens, or ‘ mei cai kou rou’, or

 - 2 tsp sugar

-- 1 tsp potato starch, mix thoroughly with 1tbs water
+- 1 tsp potato starch or corn starch, mix thoroughly with 1tbs water

 - cooking oil